quantombone/warp_scripts/README.md

 To check the status of the WARP you must be on CMU's network and you can go to the webpage: http://warp.hpc1.cs.cmu.edu/wordpress/

-To log into warp you need to ssh into warp.hpc1.cs.cmu.edu (please see the Graphics group at CMU first)
+To log into warp, you need to ssh into warp.hpc1.cs.cmu.edu (please see the Graphics group at CMU first)

 First edit your home directory which the script automatically cd's into:

     nano warp_driver.sh

+Next make sure the LOGDIR is set to something reasonable (perhaps you're not on CMU's lustre)

+    nano warp_starter.sh

 To start a job: